dotb/pakcatt/README.md

 ### PakCatt
-PakCatt is a modern framework built on top of KISS and AX25, for packet radio networks.
-It's name comes from the much loved PakRaTT TNC modems used in the heyday of packet radio.
+PakCatt is a modern packet radio framework built on top of KISS and AX25.
+It's name comes from the much loved PAKRATT TNC modems used in the heyday of packet radio.
 PakCatt is made by VK3LIT and VK2VRO.

 ## Features